 We have a lovely little space of our own in Chicago, where we like to goof around.
 We have a cat (Emma) who is a little rambunctious Ragamuffin.
 You’ll find more bikes in our living room than people, and various baskets for various workout things.

 Moving to Chicago was hard.
-I got a job at a small company, but was still trying to figure out how to meet people.
+I got a job at a small company, and was trying to figure out how to meet people outside of work.
 I had built in friends through Mike (he grew up in Chicago), but wanted to develop “my own” friends too.
 I started blogging about my running as I wanted to document my training and racing strategies (and get something called a nervous stomach under control… I’m still working on that one!)

 I eventually met up with this great group called the “Chicago Running Bloggers” and have gotten to know an awesome group of runners who also like to share their lives on the internet!
 Woo-wee!